merwin-asm/LanguageIndex/README.md

 # LanguageIndex
-Dataset of most (all widely used + someothers which are no longer used) programming languages.
+Dataset of most (all widely used + some others which are no longer used) programming languages.

 ### warning
 This Index may containing wrong information , wrong/harmful installation commands and so on.
 This list have to be used with care.